 How Internships are Counted and Graded

-The Department of Biology allows a maximum of 4 credits of internship/research/independent study to count towards your restricted electives on the General Biology track and Additional Biology Electives on all other tracks.
-Anything above this maximum will count towards your upper-level free electives.
+The Department of Biology allows a maximum of 4 credits of internship/research/independent study to count towards your restricted electives.
+Any credits above this maximum will count towards your upper-level free electives.
 Students cannot receive internship credit for current jobs they already have.
 The internship must be separate from your current employment.

-By the last day of classes for the semester (prior to Finals week beginning), you will need to submit a two-paragraph summary of your internship experience as well as an email from your supervisor confirming the number of hours that you worked and that you performed well during your internship to give you a Satisfactory (S) grade.
+By the last day of classes for the semester (prior to the Final Examination period), you will need to submit a two-paragraph summary of your internship experience as well as an email from your supervisor confirming that you completed the required number of hours to their satisfaction to receive a Satisfactory (S) grade.
 If either of these components is missing, you will receive an Unsatisfactory (U) grade.

 Internship Hours